-Ken Kliesen, Campus Security Officer Damon Bowling, Dean of Campus Operations Kyle Morgan, Manager Campus Security
+Ken Kliesen, Campus Security Officer Damon Bowling, Dean of Campus Operations Kyle Morgan, Manager Campus Security Jason Bash, Director of College Facilities

 MEDICAL EMERGENCIES

 In many cases of medical emergencies, appropriate actions taken within the first few moments can help mitigate further injury.
 The following information about bleeding, burns, breathing, and heart failure should serve as a quick- reference guide to help you respond to the more common medical situations.
 Your fast action is most important and may save a life.